Vadoid/save-the-chickens/README.md

 - "What are the top 5 products by revenue this month?"
 - "Which products are approaching expiration?"
 - "Show me sales trends for chicken breasts"
+- "Show me stock of product 1001 in London Central as of today"
+- "Which items are expiring soon in store S001?"
+- "Plan stock movement from stores with excess stock to stores with low stock"

 **Waste Optimization:**
 - "What's our total waste cost this quarter?"